Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 Here, constraints~\eqref{mcf21} imply that if datapoint $i \in I$ is correctly classified at vertex $v \in V \setminus \{1\}$, then a flow of type $iv$ originates from vertex 1.
 Constraints~\eqref{mcf22} imply the flow conservation of datapoint $i$ heading towards vertex $v$ at vertex $u \in V \setminus \{1,v\}$.
 Constraints~\eqref{mcf23} imply that if a flow of datapoint $i \in I$ that is heading toward vertex $u$ enters vertex $v$, then vertex $v$ is selected on the $1,u$-path.
 Constraints~\eqref{mcf23.5} imply that datapoint $i \in I$ is correctly classified at vertex $v \in V \setminus \{1\}$ if and only if a flow of type $iv$ enters vertex $v$.
-Constraints~\eqref{mcf24} imply that if the left (right) child of parent $v \in V$ is selected on the path of datapoint $i \in I$, then its parent is branched on a feature $f \in F$ for which $x^i_f = 0$ ($x^i_f = 1$).
 Constraints~\eqref{mcf25} imply that each datapoint $i \in I$ can be correctly classified in at most one vertex.
+We define the polytope of the $\mcftwo$ model as,